robertocarroll/icc-beta/style-guide-templates/style-points.md

 ## Links
 Links are the fundamental basis of the web.
 Internal links (ones between different parts of our website) help to create a rich experience, prevent repeating large chunks of text and help improve rankings with search engines.

-Don’t use “click here” for links.
+Don’t use "More", "Further Information", "Visit", "Watch Now", "Download" or "Click Here".  for links.
 Make the link descriptive – explaining what the link offers - preferably matching the title of the document you are linking to and make sense when read out of context.

 **Example**<br>Instead of “For more information on the structure of the ICC, click here” write “See [who's who at the International Criminal Court](link) for more information”.